evrardjp/ansible-papertrail/README.md

 - `papertrail_enable_tcp`: If you switch this to `True`, the log forwarding will be done in TCP instead of UDP.
 No TLS used in that case.
 - `papertrail_loglevel`
 - `papertrail_rsyslog_config`: This is a list of name+value items that are inserted in the rsyslog configuration.
+- `papertrail_verify_ca_checksum`: Toggles whether verifying the MD5 checksum of the pem file.

 Defaults